 OpenArchive is dedicated to protecting media freedom: preserving, amplifying, and securely routing mobile media to community-maintained collections in accessible public and private archives, outside the corporate walled gardens currently dominating the online media ecosystem.

 Created by and for citizen reporters and human rights defenders in 2015, our distributed media ecosystem promotes freedom of expression by protecting, authenticating, and offering access to and long-term preservation of at-risk community media.

 People armed with mobile devices are becoming history’s first responders, amassing rich, contextualized, and crucial records of today’s breaking news.
 However, most of these recordings presently reside on social media platforms that can chill free speech and are subject to government censorship, privacy breaches, and data loss.
 While social media is an acceptable distribution platform, it does not provide sufficient privacy protections or archival preservation of this vital media.

 We are doing better.

-OpenArchive fosters a virtual commons where civil liberties are protected, in the process creating a world where people’s history is a primary history.
+OpenArchive fosters a virtual commons where civil liberties are protected and aspires to create a world where people’s history is a primary history.

-It is currently available for android on Google Play and GitHub.
-Our lightweight mobile app. (under 6mb) addresses the gaps in the current online ecosystem existing around the a) ethical short-term collection and b) long term preservation of sensitive mobile media.
+It is currently available for iOS on iTunes, android on Google Play, and at GitHub.
+Our lightweight mobile app. addresses the gaps in the current online ecosystem existing around the a) ethical short-term collection and b) long term preservation of sensitive mobile media.
 We provide mobile-centered, scalable, industry-standard, ethical, intuitive, easy to use tools for at-risk communities to pseudonymously preserve and authenticate their media so that it will be accessible and maintain its provenance in the future.